Dior Angus

-He began his career in non-league football, playing for Solihull Moors, Leamington (on loan), Banbury United (on loan), Kidderminster Harriers, Worcester City (on loan), Daventry Town, Stratford Town and Redditch United.
+Angus began his career in non-League football, playing for Solihull Moors, Leamington (on loan), Banbury United (on loan), Kidderminster Harriers, Worcester City (on loan), Daventry Town, Stratford Town and Redditch United.
 He earned a move to Port Vale in January 2018 after he scored 17 goals for Redditch in the first half of the 2017–18 season.
-From Vale he was loaned out to Tamworth, Nuneaton Borough and Barrow, before he joined Barrow on a permanent contract in May 2019.
+From Vale, he was loaned out to Tamworth, Nuneaton Borough and Barrow before he joined Barrow on a permanent contract in May 2019.
 He helped Barrow to win promotion into the Football League as champions of the National League in the 2019–20 season, before moving on to Wrexham in January 2021.
-He was sold on to Harrogate Town in September 2022.
+He was sold on to Harrogate Town in September 2022 and joined Altrincham in June 2023.
+He spent one season with Altrincham before moving on to AFC Telford United and then Southport in 2024.
+He joined Bootle in July 2025.

 Career

 Non-league

 Angus began his career at Solihull Moors under the management of Marcus Bignot.
 He joined Southern League Premier Division side Leamington on loan during 2011–12 pre-season, and scored twice on his first-team debut in a 4–1 victory over Highgate United in the opening round of the Birmingham Senior Cup on 27 September.
-However he featured just twice more and failed to break into the starting eleven.
-He went on join Southern League Premier Division rivals Banbury United on loan, scoring four goals from 21 appearances.
+However, he featured just twice more.
+He failed to break into the starting eleven.
+He went on to join Southern League Premier Division rivals Banbury United on loan, scoring four goals from 21 appearances.
 He made his debut for Solihull on 13 October 2012, in 2–0 win over Guiseley at Damson Park.
 He scored his first goal for the Moors on 20 November, in a 2–2 draw at Boston United.
 He went on to score seven goals from 33 appearances throughout the 2012–13 campaign.

 On 17 June 2013, Angus signed a one-year contract with Conference Premier club Kidderminster Harriers.
 He was loaned out to Worcester City of the Conference North, but was sent back to Aggborough on 25 November after refusing to play for Worcester in the FA Trophy.
 He made six appearances for the "Carpetmen" before being released in January 2014.
 He returned to Solihull Moors, and scored one goal in 12 games in the second half of the 2013–14 season.

 On 26 June 2014, Angus joined Southern League Division One Central club Daventry Town.
 He made ten appearances in the 2014–15 season, scoring two goals.
 He then moved up a division to join Stratford Town.
 He scored five goals from 41 appearances in the 2015–16 season.
 On 2 December 2016, Angus joined Redditch United, becoming manager Darren Byfield's third acquisition from Stratford Town that season.
 He ended the 2016–17 campaign with two goals from 23 games for the "Reds" and one goal from nine games for Stratford.
 He scored 17 goals from 23 appearances in the first half of the 2017–18 season.